|

 Exploring Porto On Foot

 The only downside of walking around Porto is that it’s not the flattest city.
-There are many steep slopes and staircases to navigate in the historic center.
+There are many steep streets and staircases to navigate in the historic center.
 Make sure to wear comfortable walking shoes.
-And jump on public transport if you do get tired of walking.
+And jump on public transportation if you get tired of walking.

 Using Public Transportation in Porto